classroomtechtools/dottie/README.md

 ## Notes

-### Usage of `dottie.augment()`

-You can get `{}.dottie` and `[].dottie` mode while using dottie as an imported library if you so which, by calling `dottie.augment(Object, Array)`.
-This is not highly advertised as it sounds like a bit of pain; you'll have to look up the methods and usage on this github (since it won't be in your project).
-Or maybe the conventions used here are so obvious you won't have to look them up?

 ### Errors thrown

 It is the author's opinion that a library should throw errors if its API is used wrongly, instead of failing at some obscure code path.
 This ensures that the developer understands how to use the library correctly.